-Ryanair currently has corporate ratings of BBB+ (stable) from both S&P and Fitch Ratings and a \in 5 billion EMTN program.
-Ryanair issued \in 850 million in unsecured Eurobonds with a 7-year tenor at a coupon of 1.875% in June 2014, \in 850 million in unsecured Eurobonds with an 8-year tenor at a coupon of 1.125% in March 2015 and \in 750 million in unsecured Eurobonds with a 6.5-year tenor at a coupon of 1.125% in February 2017 under this program.
+Ryanair currently has corporate ratings of BBB+ (stable) from both S&P and Fitch Ratings and a ε 5bn EMTN program.
+Ryanair issued ε 850m in unsecured Eurobonds with a 7-year tenor at a coupon of 1.875% in June 2014, ε 850m in unsecured Eurobonds with an 8-year tenor at a coupon of 1.125% in March 2015 and ε 750m in unsecured Eurobonds with a 6.5-year tenor at a coupon of 1.125% in February 2017 under this program.
 All of these issuances are guaranteed by Ryanair Holdings.
 The Company used the proceeds from these issuances for general corporate purposes.